The latest threat to Tokyo’s Games? An elusive brown bear.

 Despite the bear sightings, both countries went on to play without a hitch, with Japan beating Australia 8-1.

-Bear attacks can be fatal and are on the rise in Japan, according to figures published by Japan’s environment ministry last year.
+Bear attacks can be fatal and are on the rise in Japan, according to figures published last year by Japan’s Environment Ministry.

 In 2020, bear sightings reached their highest point in five years, with more than 13,600 reported sightings across the country from April to September.

-At the time, experts said the increase could be linked to the coronavirus pandemic, which saw residents confined to their homes in an effort to beat back the disease – leading to the animals venturing out into spaces to search for food that would usually be populated with humans.
+At the time, experts said the increase could be linked to the coronavirus pandemic, which saw residents confined to their homes in an effort to beat back the illness — leading to the animals venturing out into spaces to search for food that would usually be populated with humans.

 “Bears might have expanded their areas of activities after not seeing humans around during spring and early summer season,” Shinsuke Koike, an associate professor of ecology, told Bloomberg Green.

-Last month, authorities confirmed that hunters shot and killed a brown bear in the city of Sapporo after it went on a rampage through residential streets and stormed a military base, wounding four people.
+In June, authorities confirmed that hunters shot and killed a brown bear in the city of Sapporo after it went on a rampage through residential streets and stormed a military base, wounding four people.